-Student Health Insurance: All registered, degree-seeking students are required to maintain health insurance coverage while enrolled at Rice University.
-Therefore, all students are REQUIRED to either enroll in the Rice Student Health Insurance Plan, or request a waiver of the student Health Insurance plan.
-All Rice-sponsored F-1 and J-1 International Students are required to enroll Student Health Insurance Plan, please go to Office of International Students and Scholars for more information.
+Student Health Insurance: All registered, degree-seeking students must maintain health insurance coverage while enrolled at Rice University.
+Therefore, all students are REQUIRED to either enroll in the Rice Student Health Insurance Plan or request a waiver of the student Health Insurance plan.
+All Rice-sponsored F-1 and J-1 International Students are required to enroll in the Student Health Insurance Plan; please go to the Office of International Students and Scholars for more information.